GoogleCloudPlatform/monitoring-dashboard-samples/README.md

     --format=json
     ```

-1. Remove the etag / name fields.
-If you’re using a MAC, you’ll need to use the "MAC version of the sed commands”.
+1. Open the exported JSON file in an editor and remove the etag / name fields.
+Alternatively, you can use the `sed` command on a Linux or MAC terminal, for example:

     ```bash
     sed -i '/"name":/d' $FILE_NAME